gaseri/website/docs/en/tutorials/gromacs/2-methane-in-water/index.md

 ## Summary

-In this tutorial we learned how to create a residue template file (.rtp) for use with *gmx pdb2gmx*.
+In this tutorial, we learned how to create a residue template file (.rtp) for use with *gmx pdb2gmx*.
 We created a structure for OPLS methane and the generated a topology for it.
 From there we put water around it using *gmx solvated*.
-After this we ran a simulation, just like last time.
+After this, we ran a simulation, just like last time.
 Lastly, we found the C-OW radial distribution function using *gmx rdf*.